-VHF-Low Mod for our Insane Gain VHF/UHF Models (mod not recommended for most areas):
+VHF-Low Mod is Likely Not Necessary for our Insane Gain VHF/UHF Models (as only UHF and VHF-Hi are used today for nearly all areas, as such this VHF-Lo mod is not recommended for most areas):

 Important Summary Points: